grain-lang/grain/stdlib/list.md

 rotate : (Number, List<a>) -> List<a>
 ```

-Rotates list elements by the specified amount to the left.
+Rotates list elements by the specified amount to the left, such that `n`th
+element is the first in the new list.

 If value is negative, list elements will be rotated by the
 specified amount to the right.
 See examples.